 The Laboratory Safety Committee shall review and evaluate the Chemical Hygiene Plan at least annually and update the Chemical Hygiene Plan as necessary.
-The Laboratory Safety

-Committee shall review and evaluate laboratory safety inspections performed by the departmental CHO.
+The Laboratory Safety Committee shall review and evaluate laboratory safety inspections performed by the department Chemical Hygiene Officer.
 Currently, the Laboratory Safety Committee consists of Chemistry and Biology department chairpersons and chemical hygiene officers, staff and faculty representatives from both departments, and representatives of EHS.

-Chemical Hygiene Officer
+Chemical Hygiene Officer (CHO)

 The OSHA Laboratory Standard requires designation of a Chemical Hygiene Officer (CHO).
-The Department of Chemistry requires professional certification of its CHO; the current CHO is Arlene Koszyk.
-The Department of Biology CHO is Jennifer Jennings.
+The Department of Chemistry requires professional certification of its CHO; the current CHO is the Chemistry Lab Coordinator.
+The Department of Biology CHO is the Biology Lab Coordinator.
 The CHOs are responsible for implementation and maintenance of the Chemical Hygiene Plan as it pertains to their department.
 The CHO shall have health and safety training paid for by the College.

-The departmental chemical hygiene officer is responsible for:
+The department chemical hygiene officer is responsible for: